 Following this success, Irmina was invited to give an extensive tour of China which included debuts at Shanghai Oriental Art Centre, Chongqing Guotai Arts Centre and Guangzhou Opera House.

 Her recordings are broadcasted on international radios including BBC3, Radio 4 Netherlands, Kol Ha Musica, Polish Radio 2, Concertzender, KulturRadio, Radio New Zealand and more.
 Jewish Renaissance Magazine made Irmina “Artist of the Year” and she was featured on BBC Xtra, where she was interviewed and played live to an audience of more than 36 million worldwide.

 “Irmina is a very natural performer, always giving her outmost and impressing the audience with her interpretation, warmth and sensitivity.
 She loves being on the stage, which comes through in her playing and communication with the listeners” says acclaimed violinist Lydia Mordkovitch.
 Irmina’s Greek-Polish background, leaving bravely home at an early age and her troubled youth have made her an unrivalled communicator and champion of classical music to the young and to new audiences.

-Irmina is a strong advocate of reviving unknown violin compositions and working with living composers.
-Most recently she has premiered Nimrod Borenstein’s “Sonata Concertante” which is dedicated to her and will be included on her next CD recording.
+Irmina is a strong advocate of reviving unknown violin compositions and working with living composers, whose new works are often dedicated to her.
 Irmina plays on Jakob Stainer Violin from 1670.

 “This spectacular performance confirms violinist Irmina Trynkos as a phenomenal talent and an intense and charismatic new star.”